hashicorp/terraform-provider-azurerm/website/docs/r/network_interface.html.markdown

 -> **Note:** Configuring DNS Servers on the Network Interface will override the DNS Servers defined on the Virtual Network.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Network Interface should exist.
+Changing this forces a new Network Interface to be created.

 * `enable_ip_forwarding` - (Optional) Should IP Forwarding be enabled?
 Defaults to `false`.

 * `enable_accelerated_networking` - (Optional) Should Accelerated Networking be enabled?
 Defaults to `false`.